Statistical inference of random graphs with a surrogate likelihood function: Background and the Surrogate Likelihood

 \subsection{The surrogate likelihood function}

 In this subsection, we derive the surrogate likelihood function for the random dot product graph model.
-The motivation is that the exact likelihood function has a complicated structure, bringing challenges for developing the theory of the maximum likelihood estimation.
-The difficulty partially comes from the fact that the random dot product graph model belongs to a curved exponential family, and the theory of the maximum likelihood estimation is much more difficult in curved exponential families than in the canonical ones (see, for example, Section 2.3 in \citealp{bickel2007mathematical}).
+The motivation is that the exact likelihood function has a complicated structure, bringing challenges for developing the theory of maximum likelihood estimation.
+The difficulty partially comes from the fact that the random dot product graph model belongs to a curved exponential family, and the theory of the maximum likelihood estimation is much more difficult in curved exponential families than in canonical ones (see, for example, Section 2.3 in \citealp{bickel2007mathematical}).
+Also, the boundary of the parameter space renders the maximum likelihood estimation intractable, both computationally and analytically.
+To be more specific, consider the log-likelihood function

+The parameter space is defined by $\{\bX = [\bx_1,\ldots,\bx_n]\transpose\in\mathbb{R}^{n\times d}:0 < \bx_i\transpose\bx_j < 1\text{ for all }i,j\}$, and over the boundary, the log-likelihood function has an unbounded gradient.
+This is in sharp contrast with the requirement in \cite{li2023statistical}, where the log-likelihood functions are required to have bounded derivatives up to the second order over the entire parameter space.
+These challenges motivate the development of a more computationally and analytically tractable surrogate likelihood approach.

 To distinguish a generic latent position $\bx_i\in\mathbb{R}^d$ and its true value associated with the data generating distribution, let $\bx_{0i}$ denote the ground truth of $\bx_i$, $i\in [n]$, and $\bX_0 = [\bx_{01},\ldots,\bx_{0n}]\transpose$.
 Let us begin by considering the log-likelihood function of a single $\bx_i$ when the remaining latent positions $(\bx_{0j})_{j\neq i}$ are accessible: